sahilrajput03/learn-raspberry/using-mongodb.md

 // LEARN: Each database has its own roles

-// SHOW CURRENT USER INFORMATION IN MONGO SHELL db.runCommand({connectionStatus : 1})

 // SHOW USERS (*Another*)
-use admin // change to admin DB show users // show users collection for admin DB; OR you can use `db.getUsers()` as well show roles // show available roles for admin DB
+use admin // change to admin DB show users // show users collection for currently selected database i.e, admin DB; OR you can use `db.getUsers()` or `db.runCommand({connectionStatus : 1})` show roles // show available roles for currently selected database i.e, DB

 // REMOVE USER